 Towards Sustainable Growth

 Good Services project 2008–2011

 Kalevi Sorsa Foundation is a social democratic think tank based in Helsinki, Finland.
-The foundation’s objective is to promote public debate on equality and democracy and to produce research and publications.
+The foundation’s objective is to promote public debate on just ecological transition and democracy and to produce research and publications.
 The foundation’s work proceeds from the ideas of social democracy; we ask how freedom, equality, and solidarity can be realised in public policy, today and tomorrow.